 The first and foremost benefit of giving Zakat is that Muslims fulfill their obligation towards Allah.
 By doing this, they also avoid a terrible punishment in the hereafter.
 In a Hadith in Sahih Bukhari, the Prophet (PBUH) described how a wealthy person who didn’t give alms would be punished.
 He stated that the wealth would become a fearsome snake that would encircle the stingy person’s neck, reminding him of what he had (not) done.
 Allah, in the Quran, also warns those who hoard possessions and don’t spend in His way by giving them tidings of a painful punishment (Surah Taubah, Verse 34).
 By avoiding these punishments and fulfilling a pillar of Islam, a believer’s faith in Allah will also increase.

 Another benefit of giving Zakat is that it doesn’t diminish your wealth.
-In fact, it does quite the opposite.
+In fact, it does quite the opposite, which shows the immense importance of Zakat for a Muslim.
 Allah says in Surah Rum, Verse 39, that those who give alms sincerely will see an increase in their wealth.
 A similar sentiment is expressed in Surah Baqarah, Verse 276, regarding those who give in charity.

 In a Sahih Hadith in Sunan Ibn Majah, it is narrated that the Prophet (PBUH) proclaimed that rain is withheld from the sky when people hold back from giving alms.
 In the following statement, he said that rain would stop entirely if it weren’t for animals.
 Therefore, giving Zakat increases the blessings that Allah sends upon Earth.
 Without rain and water, living beings would cease to exist.